lazear/census/README.md

 A high-performance Rust library for parsing, filtering, and manipulating multiplexed isobaric proteomics data quantified using the Census algorithm.

+Our work uses the Census algoritm (as part of IP2) to quantify TMT (tandem mass tag) proteomics data from complex samples.
+A fast,

 ### Citation for census algorithm: